GLOBAL MARKETS-Shares fall on unexpectedly weak U.S. data; Brent gains

 Major European markets were closed for Easter Monday while several exchanges were shut in Asia, reducing trading activity.

-The drop in U.S. stocks comes after the S&P 500 closed at a record high on Thursday.
-The S&P 500 rose 10 percent from January through March, its strongest quarter in a year.
-The Dow gained 11.3 percent and the Nasdaq 8.2 percent during the span.
+The decline in U.S. stocks came after the S&P 500 closed at a record high on Thursday.
+The S&P 500 rose 10 percent in the first three months of the year, its strongest quarter in a year.
+The Dow climbed 11.3 percent and the Nasdaq gained 8.2 percent during the period.

-The pace of growth in U.S. manufacturing unexpectedly slowed last month, the Institute for Supply Management said.
+The pace of expansion in the U.S. manufacturing sector unexpectedly slowed last month, the Institute for Supply Management said.
 ISM said its index of national factory activity fell to 51.3 from 54.2 in February.
 The reading was shy of expectations, according to a Reuters poll of economists.

 China’s official purchasing managers index for March came in at 50.9, the highest in 11 months, although a Reuters poll showed economists had expected a rise to 52.0 from February’s five-month low of 50.1.